There’s a reason the ocean brings people together.

 - Meaningful engagement

-So whether you’re hosting, volunteering, or attending, you’re helping guide how the festival evolves.
+Each year, SCOF becomes more reflective of the people who take part.
+So whether you’re hosting, volunteering, or attending, you are helping to guide how the festival grows and evolves.

-- Sign up to participate or to volunteer
+- Sign up to volunteer

 - Follow us for updates on Instagram, Facebook and Bluesky: @sunshineconservation